Option market making with hedging-induced market impact: Introduction

 While these models provide valuable insight, classical solution techniques become rapidly intractable as soon as one accounts for coupled markets, feedback loops, and state-dependent intensities.
 This has motivated the use of simulation-based and machine-learning approaches.
 Spooner et al. \cite{Spooner2018} applied reinforcement learning to learn quoting strategies without an explicit parametric model, and Buehler et al. \cite{Buehler2019} introduced the Deep Hedging framework, where neural networks optimize strategies directly on simulated paths.

 In this paper, we consider a market maker mandated to ensure the liquidity of a European option, while complying with hedging constraints imposed by a third party (regulator or principal).
-Unlike other approaches in the literature, notably \cite{StoikovSaglam09, ElAoudAbergel2015, Gueant2020}, we make no explicit assumptions about the dynamics of the underlying option price.
-Instead, we model order arrivals in the options market by Cox processes whose intensities depend on both the quotes offered by the market maker and the state of the underlying.
+Unlike other approaches in the literature, notably \cite{StoikovSaglam09, ElAoudAbergel2015, Gueant2020}, we make no explicit assumptions about the dynamics of the option mid-price.
+Instead, we model order arrivals in the options market by Cox processes whose intensities depend on both the quotes offered by the market maker and the state of the underlying, allowing the option price to emerge endogenously as a result of supply and demand.
 These intensities are modeled in a flexible way, allowing the framework to reflect key market effects such as the dependence of order-flow activity on option moneyness and time to expiry.
 Furthermore, we assume that the market maker has an impact on the price of the underlying via the consumption of the order book, whose shape is sufficiently general to represent low-liquidity assets.
 This impact is modeled by a permanent and a resilient component.
 Finally, we develop a numerical method based on neural networks to approximate the market maker's optimal quoting strategy, while taking into account the associated liquidity and transaction risks.

 The remainder of the paper is structured as follows.
 Section~\ref{SEC:optimal_market_making_problem_description} introduces the modeling framework and formulates the market-making problem.
 Section~\ref{SEC:model_consistency_well_posedness} establishes the model’s consistency by examining market integrity and the well-posedness of the control problem.
 It demonstrates the absence of instantaneous and dynamic arbitrage opportunities, rules out transaction-triggered price manipulation, derives a terminal bound in the coupled setting, and proves quadratic-growth estimates ensuring the finiteness of the value function.
 Finally, Section~\ref{SEC:numerical_method} develops the numerical methodology and reports experiments.
 We describe the discrete-time simulator and the neural policy training procedure, then present empirical results in a baseline configuration, two asymmetric scenarios, and a low-liquidity regime.